“I want to talk of the past and the present and the future with you…”

 The story then moves to the Amidaji Temple, established nearby with the ordained task of consoling the souls of the dead samurai.
 Many strange things have happened in the area since the building of the temple…

-It is at this temple that the blind Hoichi has found a refuge.
-He is cared for by the order of the priest (played, much to my delight – I had forgotten since my last viewing – by Shimura Takashi): the duty falls chiefly to the distinctly unholy Yasaku and Matsuzo, who are employed to perform menial tasks at the temple.
+It is at this temple that the blind Hoichi has found a refuge, and where he is cared for by the order of the priest (played, much to my delight – I had forgotten since my last viewing – by Shimura Takashi).
+This duty falls chiefly to the distinctly unholy Yasaku and Matsuzo, who are employed to perform menial tasks at the temple.

 One night, the priest and his attendant, Donkai, are called away to perform a service at the home of a parishioner, and Hoichi is left alone.
 Or is he?
 He becomes aware of another presence; yet no-one answers when he speaks.